Azulinho/cryptobot/README.md

 # CryptoBot - Binance Trading Bot

-A python based trading bot for Binance.
+A python based trading bot for Binance, which relies heavily on backtesting.

 Currently provides two strategies, *buy_drop_sell_recovery_strategy* and *buy_moon_sell_recovery_strategy*.
 How these strategies work is described below.